"In the beginning was the Word, and the Word was with God, and the Word was God."

 If we are too overt, our enemy is quick to silence us because evil hates TRUTH.
 We must operate from the shadows, in the unseen places, beneath the surface—like ninjas.

-Subtext, subtle undertones, and covert operations are critical in CRAFTING and EXPRESSING our message.
+Subtext, subtle undertones, and covert operations are critical in crafting and expressing our message.

 In this battle, checkers simply won't do.
-To combat the DARKNESS, we need a 4D chessboard.
+To combat the darkness, we need a 4D chessboard.

 "For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places."

-Tips & Strategies from the 48 Laws of Power:
+Tips & Strategies from the 48 Laws of Power

 Law 3: Conceal Your Intentions